appacitive/builder-docs/server/javascript/samples/employee-directory/index.md

 Following video explains Graph API in more detail.

-<iframe src="//player.vimeo.com/video/89849527?byline=0&amp;portrait=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="//player.vimeo.com/video/85415329" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ### Congratulation

-You have created a fully functional Employee Directory App using .Net SDK backed by Appacitive Platform.
+You have created a fully functional Employee Directory App using Javascript SDK backed by Appacitive Platform.
 In this App we have explored two features ***Data Store*** and ***Graph API*** feature provided by Appacitive Core.

 ### What's next?
 You can check out our other <a title="All Samples based on Appacitive Javascript SDK" href="../">samples</a> to know more about Javscript SDK and other features provided by Appacitive Platform.
 For complete API reference of Javascript SDK go to our <a target="_blank" title="http://help.appacitive.com" href="http://help.appacitive.com/v1.0/#javascript">help docs<span class="plxs glyphicon glyphicon-share-alt"></span></a>.